FREE SHIPPING on orders of $85 or more

-Brake Settlers in the United States in the 17th Century
+Brake Settlers in United States in the 17th Century

-Brake Settlers in the United States in the 18th Century
+Brake Settlers in United States in the 18th Century

-Brake Settlers in the United States in the 19th Century
+Brake Settlers in United States in the 19th Century

 The Brake Family Crest was acquired from the Houseofnames.com archives.
 The Brake Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.